MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/how-the-wand-works.md

 ## Turn on the non-activated state particle effect

 We pick up the flow in the node group named **Networking startMagic**.
-The purpose of this node group is to turn the initial particle effect that appears when the avatar picks up the Wand on and off.
+The purpose of this node group is to turn the initial particle effect that appears at the tip of the Wand on and off.
+We'll call this effect "sparkly vapor".

 ![A screen shot of the Wand's full script graph with the fifth section highlighted.](../../../media/enhance-your-environment/equips-in-detail/028-ismine-in-code.png)